jayala-29/TipCalculator/README.md

 ## Notes

 Some challenges include unfamilarity with Swift syntax and updated APIs, lots of trial and error.
 Also, centering labels and UI features did not match simulator so I had to manually move items in order to make them show up correctly.
-Getting gif to show correctly
+Getting gif to render correctly.

 ## License